Pátzcuaro: History

-The only history available about the founding of Pátzcuaro comes from the Relación de Michoacán written in 1539-1541, during the era of Viceroy Antonio de Mendoza.
+The earliest written document about the founding of Pátzcuaro comes as a recording of its foundation narrative in the Relación de Michoacán written in 1539-1541, during the era of Viceroy Antonio de Mendoza.
 It states that two chiefs by the names of Páracume and Vápeani arrived in the area, then called Tarimichundiro, with their tribe, the Chichimecas.
 Here they began to build their temples, called "cues" by placing four large rocks close together.
 No date is given for this event, but since the deaths of the two original chiefs occurred in 1360, it is widely supposed that the founding occurred around 1324.

 Around this time, three indigenous groups lived around Lake Pátzcuaro, who continuously fought each other.
 One group was called the "Coringuaro," another group the "Isleños" and the third the Chichimecas in Pátzcuaro.
 The Purépecha Empire began with Tariácuri, the first chief of the area assumed the title of "caltzontzin," or emperor, by conquering his neighbors.
 Pátzcuaro was the first capital of the Purépecha.
 The new kingdom was divided into three principalities called Ihuatzio, Tzintzuntzan and Pátzcuaro.
 Later, power shifted to the Tzintzuntzan principality, becoming the new capital, leaving Pátzcuaro as the ceremonial center, and a retreat for the nobility.

 When the Spanish arrived in Michoacán, many sought refuge in Pátzcuaro.
 Forts were built in a neighborhood that is still called "Barrio Fuerte" (Fort Neighborhood).
 Fighting continued between the Purépecha and the Spanish.
 A meeting between the emperor Tanganxoan II and Cristóbal de Olid was arranged.
 Getting down off his horse, Olid embraced the monarch, then forced him to kneel in front of the crowd.
 Later a chapel was built which is called "El Humilladero" (The Place of Humiliation).
 In 1526, Nuño de Guzmán came as head of the new Spanish government to punish the Purépecha harshly.
 This culminated with the torture and death of Tanganxoan II the last Purépecha emperor.
 After this, most residents of Pátzcuaro fled to the mountains leaving the area mostly unpopulated.
 Vasco de Quiroga arrived in Pátzcuaro to take over.
 He expelled Nuño de Guzmán and confiscated his properties.
 Nuño was eventually sent back to Spain as a prisoner for his crimes in New Spain.